pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-assignment-two.md

 So let's make the GPX file you need and start mapping.

 A GeoJSON file is just a text file.
 You can open it, copy and paste all the text it into another place, and it will still be GeoJSON.
-I have placed all the GeoJSON for the tracing assignments in <a href="TODO">another post--open it in a new tab.</a>
+I have placed all the GeoJSON for the tracing assignments in <a href="/geojson-tracing-assignments/">another post--open it in a new tab.</a>

+This is the GeoJSON, and it probably looks like a long and confusing list of brackets,